auralius/steady-state-detection/README.md

 [2] R. R. Rhinehart, “Automated steady and transient state identification in noisy processes,” in Proceedings of the American Control Conference, 2013, no. June 2013, pp. 4477–4493.

+The figure below is without data windowing applied, each data poin is processed immediately.
+It does not look so good.
+Perhaps, it needs more tuning for the lambda values.

 ![alt text](https://github.com/auralius/steady-state-detection/blob/main/rhinehart/result1.png)

+The figure below is with data windowing applied.
+It looks nice ;-)

 ![alt text](https://github.com/auralius/steady-state-detection/blob/main/rhinehart/result2.png)